Skip to main content

 It was her last sentence before she turned away.

-I had been standing with a group of people who were looking at a forgotten place, a place where the dammed millstream re-enters the river in the middle of my town.
-It had, together with a small hydroelectric power plant that is run by it, been fenced off to the public for decades, and was now being opened for refurbishing; it had been that way, more or less, since the war.
+It had, together with a small hydroelectric power plant that is run by it, been fenced off to the public for decades, and was now being opened for refurbishing; it had been isolated, more or less, since the war.

 I looked around.
 There was not much too see.
 Peaceful, unused meadows spread, falling off into the riverbank in some distance.
 Empty abandoned houses were lining the road.

 "We used to do the washing here," the old lady continued.
-"My father almost drowned once over there one day.
+"My father once almost drowned over there one day.
 The millstream had dragged him in.
 We used to use the meadows to dry and bleach the laundry."
 She pointed to a dilapidated two-story house, old and battered, which had obviously been damaged and repaired badly.

 "That's where we used to live.
-When I returned, my cousin's bed was hanging out of the that window up there."
+When I returned, my cousin's bed was hanging out of that window up there."
 She looked forlorn.
 "It was burning."
 I looked around; the group had moved on.

 "I had taken shelter in a cellar across the road where I was working at the time." the old lady went on.
 "I didn't make it back home.